 There’s nothing wrong with shifting your credit card strategy to make it meet your current needs.
 In fact, we highly recommend that you do so, especially if you have multiple credit card accounts.
 And if it financially makes sense to do so, it can even be a great move to open a new account.

 Take the tiered/rotating category and flat-rate card example.
 Maybe you only have a rotating category credit card, but want to use a flat-rate rewards card on all your other purchases so that you can be sure you’re earning bonus rewards on all purchases you make.
 This can be a great move.
 For example, the CardName discontinued and the CardName discontinued card work very well together.
-Both cards earn 5% on travel purchased through Chase Ultimate Rewards®, and 3% on dining at restaurants and on drugstore purchases.
-Additionally, the Freedom Flex℠ earns 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate, and the Freedom Unlimited® earns 1.5% on all non-bonus spend (Flex℠ earns 1% on non-bonus spend).
+Both cards earn 5% on travel purchased through Chase Ultimate Rewards and 3% on dining at restaurants and on drugstore purchases.
+Additionally, the Freedom Flex℠ earns 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate, and Freedom Unlimited® earns 1.5% on all non-bonus spend (Flex℠ earns 1% on non-bonus spend).
 Both are no-annual-fee cards, so it makes good sense have them both and to use them simultaneously, using the Unlimited® card for everything that doesn’t earn bonus rewards with the Flex℠ card.
 (Information related to Chase Freedom FlexSM has been collected independently by CardRatings and was neither reviewed nor provided by the card issuer)

 If you want to take things one step further, you may even consider adding the CardName discontinued into the mix, when and if the time is right.
-This card earns 5X total points on all travel purchased through the Chase Ultimate Rewards® portal; 3X points on dining, including eligible delivery services and takeout; 3X points on online grocery purchases (excluding Target, Walmart and wholesale clubs); 3X points on select streaming services; 2X points on travel purchases; and 1X point on all other purchases.
-And points are worth 25% more when redeemed for travel through Chase Ultimate Rewards®.
-What’s really great if you have all three of these cards is that rewards from all cards can be pooled into your Chase Sapphire Preferred® account, making all points worth 25% more when redeemed for travel.
-Plus, the Sapphire® card has a solid welcome offer for new cardholders: 60,000 points once spending $4,000 in the first three months of card membership; worth $750 when redeemed for travel through Chase Ultimate Rewards®.
+This card earns 5X total points on all travel purchased through the Chase Ultimate Rewards portal; 3X points on dining, including eligible delivery services and takeout; 3X points on online grocery purchases (excluding Target, Walmart and wholesale clubs); 3X points on select streaming services; 2X points on travel purchases; and 1X point on all other purchases.
+And points are worth 25% more when redeemed for travel through Chase Ultimate Rewards.
+What’s really great if you have all three of these cards is that rewards from all cards can be pooled under your Chase Sapphire Preferred® account, making all points worth 25% more when redeemed for travel.
+Plus, the Sapphire Preferred® card has a solid welcome offer for new cardholders: 60,000 points once spending $4,000 in the first three months of card membership; worth $750 when redeemed for travel through Chase Ultimate Rewards.

 Consider a 0% intro APR offer